Dog Bite Lawsuit in New Jersey

 While the New Jersey criminal laws regarding dog bites are now quite extensive to hold the owner of the dog negligent, the laws do not provide for compensation to the victim or the victim’s family.
 Bringing a claim in civil court can lead to compensation for your medical expenses, lost wages, or pain and suffering.
 Additionally, Dallas follows a leash law, meaning that a dog must be harnessed on a leash at all times when outside the house.

 Dog Bite in New Jersey?
 Get the Right Representation, Right Away!

 Dog bites are potentially dangerous occurrences that happen far too often through the state of New Jersey.
-If you or a loved one were injured by a dog bite or dog attack, do not hesitate to contact me on my cell at (609) 472-1008.
+If you or a loved one were injured by a dog bite or dog attack, do not hesitate to contact our office at (609) 472-1008.
 While the New Jersey Criminal Courts may punish the dog owner for their negligence, this will not serve to make you whole again financially after a dog bite attack.
 A claim brought in civil court will assist you in further moving on after a brutal attack.
 You deserve to be compensated for your medical pain and suffering as most dog bites take a significant time to heal.

 DOG BITE FAQS

 Who is liable for dog bite injuries in New Jersey?

 Dog owners are legally responsible for controlling their dogs.
 This means that owners must follow the leash laws and any other laws regarding dogs in the state in which they live or are visiting.

 What damages are recoverable in a dog bite case?